IML15/Mini_Soc/README.md

 You can create your own bot using @BotFather, for example.
 Once you have created the bot and have its token, send it a `/start` message to initialize it, and then send it a trivial test message.
-Now go to `https://api.telegram.org/<Your token>/getUpdates` and there you will get your IDs.
+Now go to `https://api.telegram.org/<Your token>/getUpdates` and there you will get your ID.

 ### 4. Project Structure